ndcorc/amce-appdev-workshop/LabGuide100.md

 - From any browser, go to the URL of your AMCe environment.

 - If you are not already logged in, you will be redirected to the IDCS login page.
-There, enter your User Name and Password and click **Sign In**.:
+There, enter your User Name and Password and click **Sign In**:

   ![IDCS Login Page](images/100/100-1.png)